 You may also wonder how long should you wait to refinance a car as your credit score goes up?
 The short answer: it depends.
-Although many lenders might not have any restrictions on when you can refinance your car, others might not feel comfortable refinancing a brand new loan.
+Although many lenders might not have any restrictions on when you can refinance your auto loan, others might not feel comfortable refinancing a brand new auto loan.
 “At LendingClub, the minimum is 90 days,” says Alia Dudum, a spokesperson for LendingClub.
 She adds, “This is usually to confirm that you’re making on-time payments, so stay on top of those payments if you’re hoping to refinance in the near future.”

 How does car refinancing work?